Get started

 Read the examples →

-Twenty-one runnable Capa programs in the repository, from hello.capa to user-defined capabilities and the event-stream demo.
+Over fifty runnable Capa programs in the repository, from hello.capa to user-defined capabilities, SBOM parsers, the event-stream demo, and the CVE case studies.